-shares 58,506,189 shares We will not receive any of the proceeds from the sales of our common stock by the selling stockholders.
+Common stock offered to the public by the selling stockholders 11,600,000 shares Common stock to be outstanding after this offering 58,459,824 shares Use of proceeds We will not receive any of the proceeds from the sales of our common stock by the selling stockholders.
 See "Use of Proceeds."
-Subject to considerations described below, we anticipate paying quarterly cash dividends of \$1 million per quarter to holders of our common stock beginning in the fourth quarter of 2007.
+Dividend policy Subject to considerations described below, we anticipate paying quarterly cash dividends of \$1 million per quarter to holders of our common stock beginning in the fourth quarter of 2007.
 The declaration and payment of dividends will be at the discretion of our board of directors and will depend on many factors, including general economic and business conditions, our strategic plans, our financial results and condition, legal requirements, including restrictions and limitations contained in our senior credit facility and the indenture relating to our senior subordinated debt, and other factors as our board of directors deems relevant.
 Accordingly, we cannot assure you that we will pay any such dividend.
 Furthermore, we cannot make any assurances as to the size of any such dividend or that any such dividend, if declared, would continue in future quarters.
-GLDD You should carefully read and consider the information set forth under "Risk Factors" beginning on page 12 and all other information set forth in this prospectus before investing in our common stock.
+Nasdaq Global Market symbol GLDD Risk factors You should carefully read and consider the information set forth under "Risk Factors" beginning on page 12 and all other information set forth in this prospectus before investing in our common stock.